webix-hub/docs/data/api/ui.checkbox_labelright_config.md

 =============

 @short:
-	positions label to the right of the checkbox control
+	sets the text of the right-hand label.
+Only checkbox features this functionality

-@type: boolean
+@type: string
 @example:

-{view:"checkbox", labelRight:true}
+{view:"checkbox", labelRight:"New Label"}

 @template:	api_config
 @descr: